5 tips for finally following through with your financial resolutions

 * The sound of crickets chirping *

-That sheds light on a very important conclusion: more Canadians should be resolving to make (and stick to) financial resolutions.
+That sheds light on a very important conclusion.

 Whatever your financial goals—here are 5 simple ways to finally take action: